Bloc/swiftris-checkpoints/02-adding-assets.md

 }
 ```

-### The Sights And Sounds Of Swiftris
+### The Sights and Sounds of Swiftris

-In order to experience Swiftris in all its visual and auditory glory, we're going to need images and sounds, respectively.
-[Download the necessary assets](http://bloc-books.s3.amazonaws.com/swiftris/swiftris-assets.zip) to your `Desktop` or `Downloads` folder, anywhere other than the Swiftris project directory.
-Unzip the archive and perform a drag-and-drop of the `Sounds` folder into the Project Navigator immediately above the `Supporting Files` directory.
+To experience Swiftris in all its visual and auditory glory, we're going to need images and sounds, respectively.
+[Download the necessary assets](http://bloc-books.s3.amazonaws.com/swiftris/swiftris-assets.zip) to your **Desktop** or **Downloads** folder, anywhere other than the Swiftris project directory.
+Unzip the archive and perform a drag-and-drop of the **Sounds** folder into the Project Navigator above the **Supporting Files** directory.
 The following window should appear:

 <center>![](http://bloc-books.s3.amazonaws.com/swiftris/03-adding-assets-copy-if-necessary.png)</center>

 Make sure to check the **Copy items if necessary** option.
-This will place a copy of the directory and all of the sound files within it into your Swiftris project and directory.
+This will place a copy of the directory, and the sound files within it, into your Swiftris project and directory.
 Click **Finish**.
-Repeat this task with the `Sprites.atlas` folder.
-Next, select all of the images found within the `Images` directory and drag them into the `Supporting Files` folder found in Project Navigator.
-Once again, make sure that the **Copy items if needed** checkbox is checked.
-Finally, click on `Images.xcassets` to open the window and highlight `AppIcon`.
-Drag and drop the appropriate `icon` file from the downloaded "Blocs" folder into its respective slot: 29pt, 40pt and 60pt.
+Repeat this task with the **Sprites.atlas** folder.
+Next, select the images found within the **Images** directory and drag them into the **Supporting Files** folder found in Project Navigator.

+Once again, make sure you've checked the **Copy items if needed** box.
+Lastly, click on **Images.xcassets** to open the window and highlight **AppIcon**.
+Drag and drop the appropriate **icon** file from the downloaded **Blocs** folder into its respective slot: 29pt, 40pt and 60pt.

-All this dragging and dropping has my clickin' hand beat, let's just code already…
+All this dragging and dropping has my clicking hand beat, let's just code already!

-### Start At The Back
+### Start at the Back

 Let's put those new background images to work.
-We'll begin by establishing `GameScene` inside of `GameViewController`. `GameScene` will be responsible for displaying everything for Swiftris - it will render the tetrominos on screen, the background, and the game board.
+We'll begin by establishing `GameScene` inside of `GameViewController`. `GameScene` will be responsible for displaying everything for Swiftris: it will render the Tetrominos, the background, and the game board.
 Furthermore, `GameScene` will be responsible for playing the sounds and keeping track of the time.

-`GameViewController`, on the other hand, will be responsible for handling user input and communicating between `GameScene` and a game logic class you'll write soon.
+`GameViewController` will be responsible for handling user input and communicating between `GameScene` and a game logic class you'll write soon.

-> If you're working with Swift for the first time, we highly encourage you to type each line by hand in order to get a feel for the language in your fingers… it sounds dirty but it's good for you.
+> If you're working with Swift for the first time, we highly encourage you to type each line by hand to get a feel for the language in your fingers… it sounds dirty but it's good for you.

 ```objc(GameScene.swift)
 +required init(coder aDecoder: NSCoder) {